Tax Incentives Manager

 If the project meets the requirements of the exemption, then the Director of the Ohio Development Services Agency will certify the project as a "Qualify Energy Project."
 Qualified Energy Projects will remain exempt from taxation so long as the project is completed within the statutory deadlines, meets the "Ohio Jobs Requirement," and continues to meet several ongoing obligations including providing Development Services Agency with project information on an annual basis.

 Potential applicants should review the application instructions and answer the preliminary questions to determine whether they should file an application to become a "Qualified Energy Project."
-Potential applicants with questions regarding the application and exemption process should contact the Office of Strategic Business Investments, Tax Incentives Section at (614) 466-2317.
 Please note, potential applicants with questions regarding the financial impact of a tax exemption should consult a private professional tax adviser.